Help us improve your experience.

 By creating a VPLS type routing-instance (RI), we define a VPLS switch.
 VPLS switch behaves like a L2 ethernet switch.
 We assign multiple LT IFLs to the VPLS switch.
 Each LT IFL have encapsulation ethernet-vpls and this behaves as L2 switch port.
 To connect to the VPLS switch, each logical system creates a LT IFL and assigns to a port of the VPLS switch.

-Starting with Junos OS Release 18.2R1, it is not required to define a dedicated interconnect logical system for including VPLS switch.
+It is not necessary to define a dedicated interconnect logical system for including VPLS switch.
 For ease, VPLS switch is defined in root logical system.
 This approach is enabled by configuring multiple VPLS switches and LT IFLs per logical system.

 When one LT logical interface connects to a VPLS switch, the routing engine assigns VPLS switch unique MAC address from MAC address pool of the LT interface.
 This determines the number of LT IFLs that connect a VPLS switch.